Things to do in Las Vegas

 Iconic Attractions

-What is the Strip in Las Vegas without the iconic landmarks that draw passersby to stare in wonder?
+What’s the Las Vegas Stripwithout the iconic landmarks that draw passersby to stare in awe?
 Whether it is a mini version of the Eiffel Tower or the astonishing spectacle of the Bellagio's dancing fountains, there's plenty to look at on the Las Vegas Strip before you even step inside a casino.

 You simply cannot walk past them without being drawn in by their beauty and power.
 More than 1,000 fountains dance together in a romantic display enhanced by lights and music.